Skip to main content

 Scale

-1 large pork belly – ours was about 12 lbs., sourced from Spragg’s and Brock trimmed it for an even thickness across the entire pork belly
+1 large pork belly – ours was about 12 lbs., sourced from Spragg’s and trimmed (instructions below)

 Porchetta Rub